IanBellomy/Introducing-CoffeeScript-and-FramerJS-/readme.md

 ## Materials for Learning / Teaching CoffeeScript and FramerJS

-These materials walk through fundemental programming concepts using CoffeeScript.
+These materials walk through fundemental programming concepts using CoffeeScript and FramerJS.
 Each file has further instructions.

 The goals of these materials are: